AURA20805/MaRS-RECRUITMENT_TASK1/README.md

 4. Challenges Faced & How I Solved Them

-1. Incorrect temperature calculations:
+a.
+Incorrect temperature calculations:
 At first, the values from the LM35 were not matching real temperature.
 I realized I was reading raw ADC values, so I converted them properly:
 Voltage = (ADC/1023) × 5000
 Temperature = (Voltage − 500) / 10

-2. Piezo buzzer not responding:
+b.
+Piezo buzzer not responding:
 The buzzer stayed silent because I had forgotten to set its pin as OUTPUT.
 After adding pinMode(piezo, OUTPUT);, it worked correctly.

-3. Gas sensor giving unstable readings:
+c.
+Gas sensor giving unstable readings:
 The MQ sensor fluctuates a lot during warm-up.
 I solved this by choosing a simple threshold value (100) and testing multiple times until the response became stable.

-4. Making both sensors work together:
+d.
+Making both sensors work together:
 Sometimes only one alert worked because the code logic overlapped.
 I separated the conditions clearly, so temperature controls the LED and gas concentration controls the buzzer independently.